elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 ---

-### You should use caution when using the return statement.
-What is the most important thing to remember when using a return statement?
+### What is the most important thing to remember when using a return statement?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The most important thing to remember when using the return statement is to add a semi-colon and never add a new line between the return and the value.</div><br />
+  <div><strong>Interview Response:</strong> The most important thing when using a return statement is to ensure it clearly communicates the function's intended output, ends with a semi-colon, and terminates the function properly.</div><br />

   <div><strong className="codeExample">Code Example:</strong><br /><br />